Updated July 10, 2023

 Some of the key takeaways of the article are:

-- It includes collecting monthly payments, paying taxes & insurance, maintaining records, and other tasks related to post-disbursement processing until the loan is paid off.
+- This includes collecting monthly payments, paying taxes & insurance, maintaining records, and other tasks related to post-disbursement processing until the loan is paid off.

 - It used to be a core function of the banks, but now it has become an industry.